EffectOrientedProgramming/book/Chapters/04_Initialization.md

 to manually advance the time.
 ```

-To test time based Effects we need to `fork` those Effects so that then we can adjust the clock.
+To test time based Effects we need to `fork` those Effects so we can adjust the clock.
 After adjusting the clock, we can then `join` the Effect where in this case the timeout has then been reached causing the Effect to return a `None`.

-Using a simulated Clock means that we no longer rely on real-world time for time.
+Using a simulated Clock means we no longer rely on real-world time.
-So this example runs in milliseconds of real-world time instead of taking an actual 1 second to hit the timeout.
+The example now runs in real-world milliseconds instead of the original 1 second.
-This way our time-based tests run much more quickly since they are not based on actual system time.
+Our time-based tests are not based on actual system time so they run much more quickly.
 They are also more predictable as the time adjustments are fully controlled by the tests.

 #### Targeting Failure-Prone Time Bands

 Using real-world time also can be error prone because Effects may have unexpected results in certain time bands.
-For instance, if you have code that gets the time and it happens to be 23:59:59, then after some operations that take a few seconds, you get some database records for the current day, those records may no longer be the day associated with previously received records.
-This scenario can be very hard to test for when using real-world time.
-When using a simulated clock in tests, you can write tests that adjust the clock to reliably reproduce the condition.
+Suppose you have code that gets the time and it happens to be 23:59:59.
+After some operations that take a few seconds, you get database records for the current day.
+Those records may no longer be the day associated with previously received records.
+This scenario can be very hard to test when using real-world time.
+With a simulated clock, your tests can adjust the clock to reliably reproduce the test conditions.